-Management recommendations for setting tuition rates will continue to be focused and strategic to balance student affordability with the need for increased revenue.
-Marketing efforts continue to be expanded to focus on a specific population in the surrounding counties in Virginia, Maryland and Pennsylvania.
+Management recommendations for setting tuition rates will continue to be focused and strategic to balance student affordability with the need for increased revenue for operations and to keep Shepherd competitive in our market area.
+Significant marketing efforts are being developed to expand focus on a specific population in the surrounding counties in Virginia, Maryland and Pennsylvania.
 In consideration of the continuing enrollment decline, the focus in the upcoming years will be to control costs to students, while attracting additional residential and out-of-state students, both undergraduate and graduate.

-The University staff and Board of Governors continues these efforts and will implement new strategies and initiatives to sustain programs and activities, plan for future challenges and growth, and strengthen the institution's financial position.
+The University staff and Board of Governors is focused on financial stability in conjunction with improving the value to our students for a quality educational experience.
+Development and implementation of new strategies and initiatives to sustain programs and activities, focusing on our core strengths, planning for future challenges and providing a combination of quality and growth will enhance the institution's financial position.